Bahyyazid/HID-Controller/README.md

 For the large version, I'm going to try on Philips HRC 511 in the future.

+-Started from December 2019 by Bahyyazid R H-

 Update on May 3 2026:

 Added an additional relay for Ignitor Deactivation.